BACK IN THE 1980s, there was an exciting adventure series on

 Well, let me see.
 I call myself a Conservative Christian and Crusty, you call me a Fundamentalist.
 Okay, no problem.
 For the vast majority of Conservative Christians I know do believe what is taught in the 12 volume set published in the early 20th century and distributed by Biola University, titled "The Fundamentals, A Testimony To The Truth."

-is a 12-volume series of articles defending the fundamental beliefs of the Christian faith.
+"The Fundamentals" is a 12-volume series of articles defending the fundamental beliefs of the Christian faith.
 And, I praise God for putting a full set of these books into my personal library about 20 years ago.
 How He did that is another story which I will share at a later time.

 A century ago, Biola University founder Lyman Stewart and his brother anonymously funded a hugely influential set of essays known as "The Fundamentals" - to combat the Liberal Theology teachings spreading through the Christian churches.
 A Biola historian's research of archived letters and documents sheds light on how Stewart and others helped to shape the face of evangelicalism today.
-If you truly understand what these volumes teach and why they were written, you will realize that being call a Fundamentalist - is really a great compliment
+If you truly understand what these volumes teach and why they were written, you will realize that being call a Fundamentalist - is really a great compliment.

 This Biola web site tells us more about "The Fundamentals" and why they were written and distributed: